bitsanity/adiweb/README.md

 an encrypted response.
 The thing the client wants the service to do is included within the encrypted message for privacy.

+To run:
+install node.js and npm modules
+then:
+$ cd gkeeper
+$ node jsonrpcintf.js

 ### agentui